National Youth Service Corps: Criticisms

 The program has been met with criticism from a large portion of the country and complaints from Corps members about their remuneration.
 A few youth carrying out the NYSC have been killed in the regions where they were sent due to religious, ethnic or political violence.

 Besides security issues, many have questioned the continued importance of the program and have called for a dialogue in this regard.
 Preemptive measures must be taken to avoid future incidents of violence.
-The integrity and nobility of the program must be upheld by addressing the aforementioned issues.
 Recently, there was a call for the NYSC to be scrapped.
 The bill was sponsored by Hon Awaji-Inombek Abiante, who listed insecurity in the country, the incessant killing of corpsmembers, and the inability of firms to retain corps members after service due to the failing economy as some of the reasons why the NYSC should be scrapped.
 This call for the scrapping of NYSC has been met with mixed feelings.
 While some past leaders are against the scrapping of it because its gains outweigh its losses, some Nigerians feel the scheme has lost its use and should be scrapped to avoid endangering the lives of innocent Nigerians to insecurity and unnecessary one-year stress.